The science behind lust, attraction, and attachment — and the enduring mysteries that data can’t explain.

 Our drive for love evolved millions of years ago, according to Fisher, “to focus our energies on an individual with whom to start the mating process.”

 Love involves three distinct stages: lust, attraction, and attachment.
 Each uses different pathways in the brain and is powered by a different combination of neurochemicals.
-(For more on how these chemicals operate, see “The Chemistry of Love,” page 67.)
+(For more on how these chemicals operate, see “The Chemistry of Love,” below.)

 Lust is relatively indiscriminate.
 As a neurochemical experience, it simply seeds a broad interest in finding a mate.
 Researchers believe it evolved to increase the pool of prospective partners; an overly picky species doesn’t fare well.